Attitudes to Sustainability – take part in the project.

 We want to find out how people are feeling about sustainability; both as a wider subject, and in relation to their personal lives.
-So in May 2018 we released a survey that asked young people about their attitudes to sustainability.
+So in May 2018 we released a survey asking young people about their attitudes towards sustainability.
 Then, through work with schools during those first few months, we designed and released two further surveys, one for adults, and one for children under the age of twelve.
 These surveys also form part of our Young Changemaker Programme.

 Our Youth Listening Project surveys will run over a period of five years.
 They are designed to help you explore and question your own feelings, learning, thinking, knowledge, and assumptions around sustainability.
-Through which we would gain a better insight into how young people, teachers, and other community members and educators feel about sustainability and sustainability education.
+Now in the third year, we are already gaining better insights into how children, young people, teachers, and other community members and educators feel about sustainability and sustainability education.

-Alongside this the data will be used by SEEd to form part of our research and evidence work supporting our Campaign to Change the Education Act.
-Already results are showing that UK residents are concerned about sustainability and climate change, and that young people are asking for Education for Sustainable Development to be part of their compulsory studies.
-Being able to bring this nationwide, and indeed international, longitudinal study could be a powerful tool for change.
+Alongside this, the data will be used by SEEd to form part of our research and evidence work supporting our Campaign to Change the Education Act.
+Already results are showing that UK residents are concerned about sustainability and climate change and that young people are asking for Education for Sustainable Development to be part of their compulsory studies.
+Being able to bring this nationwide, and international, longitudinal study to the table could be a powerful tool for change.